haydenmc/haydenmc.github.io/_posts/2024-09-04-Running-Frigate-on-Port-443.md

 categories: [notes]
 ---

+_**2025-02-16 Edit:** I no longer recommend the approach I outlined below.
+It breaks some internal API calls that Frigate makes to itself.
+It's best to just use the service as it's officially supported with a reverse proxy._

+---

 I recently started setting up [Frigate](https://frigate.video/) for my family to use for security camera recording on a Synology Diskstation NAS.